What is a Gaussian Curve, what can you do with it, and how do you get one with your data?

 On the other hand, if you take pupils from all classes in a school there will be a broader range of ages and greater variation in the heights.
 More pupils will be found in the tails (away from the centre) and fewer grouped around the average making for a broader and shorter distribution.

-So the width and central point of the distribution can tell you a lot about your data.
+So the width and central point of the Gaussian curve can tell you a lot about your data.

 Let’s compare the heights of kids at 2 well-known fictional schools.